 What to do next

-If you open the cistern and the water level is high and over flowing into the top hole of the centre valve, then the water inlet valve is the problem and needs to be repaired or replaced.
-It most cases it is easier to replace as the part is so cheap.
+If you open the cistern and the water level is high and overflowing into the top hole of the centre valve, then the water inlet valve is the problem and needs to be repaired or replaced.
+In most cases it is easier to replace, as the part is so cheap.

-Normally the rubber on the outlet valve has perished or something is stopped the outlet valve from sitting flush on its cistern outlet, usually a Cleaning tablet or cleaning product are the culprits.
+Normally the rubber on the outlet valve has perished or something is stopping the outlet valve from sitting flush on its cistern outlet – usually a cleaning tablet or cleaning product are the culprits.

 2. Why is there a pool of water at the rear of my toilet in the morning and night?